meltano/meltano-cicd-lab-template/README.md

 ## Testing

-To test, first use the link above to open the project in Docker.
+To test, first use the link above to open the project in VS Code, selecting the "containers" option when prompted.

+The only prerequisites to get started is to install VS Code and Docker.
+As needed, VS Code will prompt you to install any additional extensions needed to open the project.

 ### Run a simple Meltano pipeline